Why everything is earned, not given

 Valuable things must be earned because they are not just handed out

 In life, everything is earned, nothing is given.
-The things that are valuable must be earned, because something that’s precious is unlikely to simply be handed out.
+The valuable things must be earned because something precious is unlikely to simply be handed out.

 A lot of people have the proclivity to feel entitled to things.
 Feeling that they are deserving of said rewards.
 But that’s not always the case.
-As a matter of fact, life doesn’t owe us anything.
+Life doesn’t owe us anything.
 We are all just a tiny, insignificant speck in time.

 Valuable things require hard work

-Things that are valuable typically don’t come easy.
-They require tons of hard work, and can require a considerable amount of intelligence to boot.
+Valuable things typically don’t come easy.
+They require tons of hard work and can require a considerable amount of intelligence to boot.

 Not to mention that vital life skills such as persistence, foregoing short-term rewards for long-term rewards, and being introspective amongst many other skills are required to get what we want.